jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

 ```

 In addition to the `@ClientCacheApplication` annotation, you would need
-to annotate the `CustomerServiceApplication` class with SDG’s
+to annotate the `CustomerServiceApplication` class with [spring-data-gemfire-name]’s
 `@EnablePdx` annotation, which is responsible for configuring PDX
-serialization and registering SDG’s `MappingPdxSerializer`.
+serialization and registering [spring-data-gemfire-name]’s `MappingPdxSerializer`.

 ## Securing the Client & Server

-The last bit of *auto-configuration* provided by SBDG that we will look
+The last bit of *auto-configuration* provided by [spring-boot-gemfire-name] that we will look
 at in this guide involves Security, and specifically,
 Authentication/Authorization (Auth) along with Transport Layer Security
 (TLS) using SSL.

 In today’s age, Security is no laughing matter and making sure your
 applications are secure is a first-class concern.
-This is why SBDG takes
+This is why [spring-boot-gemfire-name] takes
 Security very seriously and attempts to make this as simple as possible.
 You are definitely encouraged to read the relevant
 [chapter](../security.html#geode-security) in this